avs-origami/avs-origami.github.io/site/blog/install-kiss.md

 Now you can update the kernel by running `kiss kernel 6.7` as root.

-Disclaimer: I feel compelled to say this because of a misconception this might cause.
-I created this script because I was constantly changing the kernel config and rebuilding it during the install process.
-If you've figured out a kernel config that works well and don't plan to change it, you should consider package the kernel (see https://kisslinux.github.io/package-system).
+Disclaimer: I created this script because I was constantly changing the kernel config and rebuilding it during the install process.
+If you've figured out a kernel config that works well and don't plan to change it, you should consider packaging the kernel instead (see [https://kisslinux.github.io/package-system]).

 === [029] Making the system bootable \& finishing touches
 ========================================================